35+ Literary Devices and Terms That Everyone Should Know

 Example: There are two similes in this description from Circe by Madeline Miller: “The ships were golden and huge as leviathans, their rails carved from ivory and horn.
 They were towed by grinning dolphins or else crewed by fifty black-haired nereids, faces silver as moonlight.”

 Similar term: metaphor

-Yet another device for which Shakespeare is famous, soliloquy involves a character speaking their thoughts aloud, usually at length.
-They may be alone or in the company of others, but they’re not speaking for the benefit of other people — the purpose of a soliloquy is for a character to reflect independently.
+Soliloquy involves a character speaking their thoughts aloud, usually at length (and often in a Shakespeare play).
+The character in question may be alone or in the company of others, but they’re not speaking for the benefit of other people; the purpose of a soliloquy is for a character to reflect independently.

-To represent abstract concepts and ideas in their stories, authors turn to symbols and symbolism.
-Symbols typically derive from objects — for instance, a dove might represent peace, or raven might represent death.
+Authors turn to tangible symbols to represent abstract concepts and ideas in their stories Symbols typically derive from objects or non-human — for instance, a dove might represent peace, or raven might represent death.

 Similar term: motif

 Synecdoche is the usage of a part to represent the whole.
 That is, rather than an object or title that’s merely associated with the larger concept (as in metonymy), synecdoche must actually be attached in some way: either to the name, or to the larger whole itself.

 Examples: “Stanford won the game” (Stanford referring to the full title of the Stanford football team) or “Nice wheels you got there” (wheels referring to the entire car)

 Readers and writers alike can get a lot out of understanding literary devices and how they're used.
 Again, readers can use them to gain insight into the author’s intended meaning behind their work, while writers can use literary devices to better connect with readers.
 But whatever your motivation for learning them, you certainly won't be sorry you did!
 (Not least because you'll recognize the device I just used in that sentence. 😏)